tonymullen/ups-website/src/partials/f16se/hw/group-project-credits.html.md

 cacheable: false
 ```

-This assignment is based on course work prepared by Joel Ross and Kristen Justice
+This assignment is based in part on course work prepared by Joel Ross and Kristen Justice